codemanas/cm-blocks-docs/docs/kits/choose-kits.md

-Here are the steps to add our built-in Kit to your website:
+Here are the steps to add our built-in Kits to your website:

 * Install and activate **CM Blocks**
 * Open your desired page or post